 - Maintain at least six feet from other individuals

 - For people with medical conditions, regardless of age, that put them at higher risk of serious complications, should they get COVID-19, and other than health care workers and other essential providers, avoid leaving their homes to the extent possible.

 What are we doing to keep you safe?

-, we will be following all CDC, state, and county health guidelines regarding COVID-19 prevention and care during this time.
-Soap, water, and hand sanitizer, as always, is ready for our patients and employees.
+At Essential Aesthetics, we will follow all CDC, state, and county health guidelines regarding COVID-19 prevention and care during this time.
+As always, soap, water, and hand sanitizer are ready for our patients and employees.

-As per our usual standard protocol, our rooms will be disinfected with antimicrobial wipes in-between patients, and the floors are cleaned twice a day.
+Per our usual standard protocol, our rooms will be disinfected with antimicrobial wipes in-between patients, and the floors will be cleaned twice daily.

-The health and safety of our patients, community, and office are our highest priorities.
-We must all take proper precautions and work together as we manage the COVID-19 pandemic.
+Our highest priorities are the health and safety of our patients, community, and office.
+We must take proper precautions and work together to manage the COVID-19 pandemic.

 For more information about the order #C19-07, please check out the following resource:

 We will continue to update our hours as we hear more information.